Bryce-Davidson/Data-Structures/Lists/README.md

 # Description

-These Java and Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page below.
+These Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page below.

 Along with these standards, each list ADT implementation will have extra operations defined specifically for the type of implementation.

 ## Each Implementation of List

-- [x] a constructor for creating an empty list
+- [x] 1. a constructor for creating an empty list
-- [x] an operation for testing whether or not a list is empty
+- [x] 2. an operation for testing whether or not a list is empty
-- [x] an operation for prepending an entity to a list
+- [x] 3. an operation for prepending an entity to a list
-- [x] an operation for appending an entity to a list
+- [x] 4. an operation for appending an entity to a list
-- [x] an operation for determining the first component (or the "head") of a list
+- [x] 5. an operation for determining the first component (or the "head") of a list
-- [x] an operation for referring to the list consisting of all the components of a list except for its first (this is called the "tail" of the list.)
+- [x] 6. an operation for referring to the list consisting of all the components of a list except for its first (this is called the "tail" of the list.)
-- [x] an operation for accessing the element at a given index
+- [x] 7. an operation for accessing the element at a given index

 ## Implementations